kanelian63/GAN/README.md

 # Goal of Project
 Learn about GAN, the most innovative AI learning method of the past decade, and use it by participating in the kaggle competition.
+Therefore, much of the project was conducted with reference to kaggle.
 The project will be based on a lecture by Yeon-Soo Yoo, deep learning in March 2020.

 The project proposal is as follows.